 Electric, Acoustic and Theory Examinations:

-Post Grade 8 LCM Diploma Examinations: UPPER LEVEL HONOURS 100%
+Post Grade 8 LCM Diploma Examinations: APPROVED UPPER LEVEL 100%

 All RGT graded exams are accredited by the Qualifications & Curriculum Authority (QCA) and have been placed on the National Qualifications Framework.